Marc Spindelman

 Biography

-Professor Spindelman’s scholarship focuses largely on questions of inequality as they intersect law and culture.
-In addition to current and recent work focused on LGBT rights and reproductive justice, he is the co-author of a leading casebook in Family Law, has published numerous articles (see below), and has been quoted widely in the press.
-He regularly teaches Constitutional Law, Family Law, Constitutional Law Theory, Critical Theory/Critical Lawyering, Social Justice and the Law, and Sexual Violence and the Law.
-Other courses he has recently taught include The Lawyer in the Community and an innovative course called The Rule of Law in the Age of Legal Change.
+Marc Spindelman, a nationally recognized legal scholar in multiple legal fields, is the Isadore and Ida Topper Professor of Law at Moritz.
+He regularly teaches Constitutional Law, Family Law, Constitutional Law Theory, Advanced Family Law, Critical Theory/Critical Lawyering, Social Justice and the Law, and Sexual Violence and the Law.
+Other courses he has recently taught include The Lawyer in the Community and a distinctively innovative course called The Rule of Law in the Age of Legal Change.

 Family Law: Cases and Materials (7th ed.
 2019).